animedaisuki/animedaisuki/README.md

 5. [🗝️ **Key Cave Adventure Game**](https://github.com/animedaisuki/Key-Cave-Adventure-Game)

-The [Key Cave Adventure Game](https://github.com/animedaisuki/Key-Cave-Adventure-Game) program is a fun JavaScript project that simulates a 2D grid-based zombie apocalypse world.
-Movements of creatures and zombies are tracked and the final positions are output once all movements are complete.
+The [Key Cave Adventure Game](https://github.com/animedaisuki/Key-Cave-Adventure-Game)  is a Python-based dungeon game featuring a Tkinter graphical interface.
+Your mission is to navigate a player through a mysterious cave to find a key and unlock the door, all within a limited number of moves.

 6. [🧟 **Zombie Apocalypse**](https://github.com/animedaisuki/Zombie-Apocalypse)